Jasoos Vijay: Production

 In response to the growing number of HIV/AIDS cases in India, BBC World Service Trust launched a campaign in 2002 on HIV/AIDS awareness in collaboration with Doordarshan and National AIDS Control Organization.
 The campaign focused on creating awareness about HIV/AIDS and its prevention.
 It included public service advertisement (spots), production and telecast of a detective drama series Jasoos Vijay and Youth television show Haath Se Haath Milaa.

 Doordarshan provided media consultancy and were producers for public service spots and airtime for the spots.
 NACO gave technical guidance and sponsored the series, whereas BBC bore the production costs.
 Financial benefits of commercial sponsorship from the serial went to Doordarshan and the rights to software were shared by the three partners.

 During the conceptualisation of the programme, Nielsen Company's data revealed that action or thriller genre were the second most popular type of content on general entertainment channels in India.
 Therefore, it was decided that Vijay will be portrayed as a private detective and show will have all the ingredients of a Bollywood-style thriller movie.
-Vijay was shown an HIV positive person but his HIV status was not revealed until the show had become popular so as to not to risk rejection of the main character at the outset of broadcasting.
+Vijay was shown an HIV positive person but his HIV status was not revealed until the show had become popular so as not to risk rejection of the main character at the outset of broadcasting.
 Also the way in which he became HIV positive was never disclosed.
 The character was designed for mass audience and therefore was not given a surname.
 He was shown solving crime cases only in rural areas to broaden the appeal of the programme.
 After successful reception of the first season and a huge response by viewers, two more seasons of the series were produced.